“Hahaha, damn! This guy really does go up and doesn’t stop. Y’all keeping up with ‘em?”

 She was struck by a sudden thought—how did Meika feel about what Nurude was doing?
 Both Meika and her father wanted to get their hands on her and Terra, but for different reasons.
 There was no way Meika, who only craved a specific kind of love, wanted the authority and triumphalism that Nurude did—so, what did she feel as she flew?

-As Diode pondered that, something happened to catch her attention from the corner of her eye.
-A lone pillar boat, much higher in the sky than they were, danced wildly as it caught up to a nishikigoi and covered it from the head down with a rotating crossarm.
+As Diode pondered that, she caught something happening out of the corner of her eye.
+A lone pillar boat, at a much higher altitude than they were at, danced wildly as it pulled alongside a nishikigoi and covered it from the head down with a rotating crossarm.
 After the successful catch, it followed a low arc back to level flight.

 A black flower icon crowned the aircraft on the boating system's navigation display.